-- 1. To consider the contents of this report and assessment of the risk management arrangements for the Authority, providing any additional commentary and/or recommendations to Cabinet. - 2.
-To request further information or reject the contents of the risk register
+- 1. To consider the contents of this report and assessment of the risk management arrangements for the Authority, providing any additional commentary and/or recommendations to the next Cabinet meeting. - 2.
+To request further information or reject the contents of the risk register.